Get started today.

 By leaving a small open gap in the system, water leaking from the walls can also be collected.
 Budget permitting, a waterproof wall product can be installed and tucked into the system.
 This improves the appearance of the walls while holding back humidity.
 Similar products may also be used on the floors to keep your entire basement dry.

 If you're planning on selling your house eventually, then waterproofing the basement is a sound investment that will improve your quality of life for many years to come.
 A wet basement is one of the major deterrents of selling a home, lowering the value of a home by 10% or more.

 Waterproofing the space pays for itself in the value of the home, while helping you regain an entire floor of usable space.
 Our transferable warranty can be passed on to the next homeowner, ensuring their confidence that your water problem was fixed permanently.

 Would you like to learn more?
-We offer homeowners within our service area free basement waterproofing quotes to help them decide if our services are right for them.
-Each free quote includes an on-site inspection and consultation, as well as a written cost quote, and a copy of our full-color waterproofing book.
+We offer homeowners within our service area free basement waterproofing estimates to help them decide if our services are right for them.
+Each free estimate includes an on-site inspection and consultation, as well as a written cost estimate, and a copy of our full-color waterproofing book.
 Call or e-mail us today to get started!